I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdbgexts/ns-wdbgexts-_dbgkd_get_version64.md

 </td>
 </tr>
 </table>

-### -field MachineType
+            `KdSecondaryVersion`

+            Receives a secondary version number that is used to distinguish among older, deprecated contexts.

+            `KernBase`

+            Receives the base address of the kernel image.

+            `MachineType`

             Receives the type of the target's processor.
 Possible processor types are listed in the following table.

 <table>
 <tr>